-- · New development is appropriately located; - Lot size minimums specified in zoning ordinances are observed; - Arterial street rights-of-way are appropriately dedicated or reserved: - Access to arterial streets and highways is limited in order to preserve the traffic-carrying capacity and safety of such facilities; - Adequate land for parks, drainageways, and other open spaces is appropriately located and preserved; - Street, block, and lot layouts are appropriate; - Adequate public improvements are provided.
+- New development is appropriately located; - Lot size minimums specified in zoning ordinances are observed;

+- Arterial street rights-of-way are appropriately dedicated or reserved; - Access to arterial streets and highways is limited in order to preserve the traffic-carrying capacity and safety of such facilities; - Adequate land for parks, drainageways, and other open spaces is appropriately located and preserved; - Street, block, and lot layouts are appropriate; - · Adequate public improvements are provided.

 Land division ordinances can be enacted by cities, villages, towns and counties.
 County land division ordinances only apply to unincorporated areas.
 Within unincorporated areas, it is possible for both counties and towns to have concurrent jurisdiction over land divisions.
 Counties also have authority under Section 236.10 to review and approve all subdivisions located in unincorporated areas.
 In addition to these requirements, the Ozaukee County shoreland and floodplain zoning ordinance includes land division regulations for areas located in the shoreland.
-Portions of the Town of Cedarburg are regulated under this ordinance (Figure 2).
+Portions of the Town of Cedarburg are regulated under this ordinance (see Figure 62 in the Agricultural, Natural, and Cultural Resources chapter of this report).